vannasok/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+anw: is an open-source JavaScript library for building user interfaces – usually for single-page and mobile applications. it help to make the codes reusable,

 1. What does it mean to think in react?